MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/upgrade-to-configuration-manager.md

 ### Upgrade to version 1902

-When you have version 1902 baseline media, you can upgrade the following to a fully licensed version of System Center Configuration Manager version 1902:
+You can upgrade the following to a fully licensed version of System Center Configuration Manager version 1902:
 - An evaluation install of System Center Configuration Manager version 1902
 - System Center 2012 Configuration Manager with Service Pack 1
 - System Center 2012 Configuration Manager with Service Pack 2